AlbaXIII/golden-goose-tutoring/README.md

             ![index profile section mobile size](readme-images/index-about-mobile.PNG)

-        * The services section, placed below/alongside the profile gives a succint summary in list form  of the benefits of choosing Golden Goose as a tutoring service, with favicons alongside each item to increase visual engagement.
+        * The services section, placed below/alongside the profile gives a succinct summary in list form  of the benefits of choosing Golden Goose as a tutoring service, with favicons alongside each item to increase visual engagement.

             ![index services section mobile size](readme-images/index-services-mobile.PNG)